Pedro Lemebel and Camilo Catrillanca.

 Wikipedia

 The second time, I saw him running with super tall high hills in direction of the Beaux Arts Museum.
-He looked tall and thin, completely dressed in black and with a red scarf in the neck.
+He looked tall and thin, completely dressed in black and with a red scarf on his neck.
 He was wearing a french black hat.

 By that time I was reading his works and enjoying the sexual references and the use of the language.
 I did not understand why he was using the language in that way, creating new words like only gays do.
-If you have gay friends, maybe you can relate this.
+If you have gay friends, maybe you can relate to this.
 It took me a lot of time to figure out the reason.
 But I finally did it.
-This is a prerrogative of the people who creates worlds.
-I always was writting pieces by myself, but I was confined by the limits of the correct language.
-Suddenly I understood you can create whatever you want, even your own mother tongue.
+This is a prerogative of the people who creates worlds.
+I always wrote pieces by myself, but I was confined by the limits of the correct language.
+Suddenly I understood you can create whatever you want, even your mother tongue.

-The last time I saw him, in the first years of the 2000's, he was drinking a coffee in the same neighbourhood of the Beaux Arts Museum.
-He was looking super small and thin, drinking a coffee at La Rosa, known for their cinnamon or rose ice-cream.
+The last time I saw him, in the first years of the 2000s, he was drinking a coffee in the same neighborhood of the Beaux Arts Museum.
+He was looking super small and thin, drinking a coffee at La Rosa, known for their cinnamon or rose ice cream.

 The voice of the minorities was fading away and I could feel it.